 § 9.5 TESUQUE COMMUNITY DISTRICT OVERLAY.

 9.5.1 Purpose and Intent.
-The provisions of the Tesuque Community District (TCD) are intended to implement and be consistent with the land use goals, objectives, policies, and strategies of the Tesuque Community Plan and the Sustainable Growth Management Plan (SGMP).
-The TCD is designed to ensure compatibility among various land uses, encourage compact development, protect scenic features and environmentally sensitive areas, enhance rural development patterns, accommodate a variety of lifestyles, delineate historic community spaces and conserve water resources while accommodating the anticipated natural growth of the community.
-Provisions include standards and dimensions based on historic development patterns and incentives to facilitate compact development where appropriate in conjunction with conservation easements that preserve agricultural land and open space.
+The provisions of the Tesuque Community District (TCD) are intended to implement and be consistent with the land use goals, objectives, policies, and strategies of the Tesuque Community Plan adopted by Resolution 2022-072 and the Sustainable Growth Management Plan (SGMP).
+The 2022 Tesuque Community Plan articulates the future direction for the community and expresses preferences for design standards, uses, locations and intensity of development in order to protect scenic features and environmentally sensitive areas and accommodate the anticipated natural growth of the community.

 9.5.2 Sustainable Design Standards.
 The development standards of Chapter 7 of this Code shall be applicable to all development, except as otherwise specified herein.

 9.5.2.1 Fences and Walls.
 The standards shall be regulated as identified in Chapter 7 of this Code with the following exceptions:

 Intent.
-In order to maintain and enhance the rural character of Bishops Lodge Road north of the Santa Fe City boundary to its intersection with Hwy 285, fencing and walls in this area shall be built to reflect historic design patterns.
+In order to maintain safety, privacy, and security, as well as preserving the rural character of the Tesuque Traditional Historic Community, the area of Bishops Lodge Road north of the Santa Fe City boundary and Tesuque Village Road to the Tesuque Pueblo boundary, fencing and walls in this area shall be built to reflect historic design patterns.
 Fencing in this area has historically been short, open fencing for farming and grazing management which created the sense of a small rural agricultural community.

-A permit is required for any new or replacement fences or yard walls within 25 feet of any property line fronting Bishops Lodge Road and Tesuque Village Road.

 Definitions.
-In addition to Appendix A, Part 2 of the Code, t
+The following terms are defined for this Overlay:

+Opaque: incapable of transmitting light (SLDC Appendix A)

+Semi-Opaque: capable of transmitting up to 50% of light or up to 50% visually transparent

+Transparent: capable of transmitting more than 50 % of light or up to 50% visually transparent

+Permit Requirements.
+A permit is required to construct any fence or wall within 25 feet of the Centerline of Bishops Lodge Road or 37 feet of the Centerline of Tesuque Village Road in accordance the provisions outlined in paragraphs 4a and 4b of this Section.

+Location and Height.
+The standards shall be regulated as identified in Chapter 7 of this Code with the following exceptions:

+Fences and walls fronting or running parallel to Tesuque Village Road from the north boundaries of the Rural Commercial Overlay A and extending north to the boundary with Tesuque Pueblo must meet the following fence and wall design standards:

+The maximum height of walls or fences shall not exceed six feet subject to the standards outlined in this section.

+Any Opaque or Semi-Opaque fence or wall excluding fences or walls for Community Facilities, must be setback from the Centerline of Tesuque Village Road by at least 37 feet.

+Fences and walls fronting or parallel to Bishops Lodge Road (excluding Community Facilities and properties within Commercial Overlay A) must meet the following fence and wall design standards: